The Devil's Own: Development

 The film's origins date back to the early 1980s as a pitch by Lawrence Gordon and Robert F. Colesberry.
-The producers hired screenwriter Kevin Jarre to write the first draft; as Gordon recalled "Jarre had disappeared for a couple of years and came back with a wonderful screenplay", which was an action-packed tale about a heroic operative of the Irish Republican Army.
+The producers hired screenwriter Kevin Jarre to write the first draft; as Gordon recalled, "Jarre had disappeared for a couple of years and came back with a wonderful screenplay", which was an action-packed tale about a heroic operative of the Irish Republican Army.
 Gordon acquired the script in January 1990.

-In 1991, Gordon took the script to Brad Pitt, who was not yet well known at the time.
-Pitt enthusiastically accepted the script, which Gordon recalled "was supposed to be a gritty, low-budget thriller with Brad as the only star."
-The project began moving forward towards pre-production at Universal Pictures but was left at a standstill due to Pitt's lack of acting credits at the time, as well as the politically controversial subject matter on which the story was based.
+In 1991, Gordon took the script to Brad Pitt after seeing him in Thelma and Louise and A River Runs Through It.
+Pitt, who was not yet well known, read the script and enthusiastically signed on to the project, which Gordon recalled "was supposed to be a gritty, low-budget thriller with Brad as the only star".
+The project began moving forward towards pre-production at Universal Pictures, but was left at a standstill due to Pitt's lack of acting credits at the time, as well as the politically controversial subject matter on which the story was based.

-In the ensuing years, interest in the project was renewed thanks to Pitt's performances in Legends of the Fall, Interview with the Vampire, and 12 Monkeys.
-The project was stuck in development at Universal before the studio put it into turnaround, eventually ending up at Columbia Pictures.
-Pitt visited Belfast in preparation for the role and suffered bruises after he was attacked on the city's Falls Road after being mistaken for a Protestant.
+In the ensuing years, interest in the project was renewed thanks to Pitt's performances in Se7en, Legends of the Fall, Interview with the Vampire and 12 Monkeys.
+The project was stuck in development at Universal before the studio put it into turnaround, eventually ending up at Columbia Pictures after Gordon and Pitt convinced studio chief Mark Canton to allocate an estimated $30 million for the production..